Email Deliverability Β· Guide

 GlockApps

-Inbox placement testing tool that sends to 30+ seed inboxes and reports Gmail, Outlook, and provider-specific spam vs inbox vs promotions placement per test.
-Run on new domains before launching outbound campaigns.
+Inbox placement tool testing 30+ seed inboxes and reporting Gmail, Outlook, and provider-specific spam vs inbox vs promotions placement per test.
+Run before new domains go live.

 See Review